bufbuild-ru/docs/docs/bsr/generated-sdks/npm/index.md

 ### Label

 The BSR supports [commits on labels](../../../cli/modules-workspaces/#referencing-a-module).
 This feature enables you to push unreleased Protobuf file changes and consume generated code without affecting the [default label](../../repositories/#default-label).
-The SDK uses the `label-` prefix to indicate that a label is being referenced.To get the generated SDK for the module at a label, using the latest plugin version:
+The SDK uses the `label-` prefix to indicate that a label is being referenced.

+To get the generated SDK for the module at a label, using the latest plugin version:

 ```console
 $ npm install @buf/connectrpc_eliza.bufbuild_es@label-demo